BekaD12/pokebeka/README.md

 ```

 ## Todo List
-- Fetch 151 and add offset
+- Fetch 151 and add offset (make the search work ?)
-- Skeleton for list before fetching types
+- Skeleton for list before fetching types ✔︎
 - IsLoading superpostion
 - Tweak Eevee evolution display (and Pokemon with lot of evolutions)
 - Make evolution sprite clickable in the detail